1,4-Butanediol

 -

-Rubber and Plastics:
+5. Rubber and Plastics Industry

 -

-As a catalyst or reaction modifier
+Used as a catalyst or reaction modifier in polymerization processes.

 -